 If Pacific Northwest College of Art seems like a school you want to apply to, click the heart button to save it to your college list.

 Choose one of the options below to learn more about Pacific Northwest College of Art:

 Then use the college admissions predictor to take a data science look at your chances of getting accepted at some of the top colleges and universities in the U.S.

 Pacific Northwest College of Art is located in the urban setting of Portland, Oregon, less than an hour from Portland.

-If you want to see Pacific Northwest College of Art for yourself, plan a visit.
+If you are interested in seeing Pacific Northwest College of Art for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 5 to Portland, or book a flight to the nearest airport, Portland International.

 You can also take a virtual campus tour to get a sense of what Pacific Northwest College of Art and Portland are like without leaving home.